MehmetMHY/ytm34/README.md

 - This code is a Terminal Console program.
 - This code can work with Ubuntu/Linux, but some changes need to be made.
 - All MP3 Files are stored in MP3_Files dir.
+- The install.sh kind of works for MacOS but fails for other UNIX systems like Ubuntu.
+This will be fixed in an upcoming git push.

 ## Requirements:
 - MacOS